 Strengthening community bonds

-The VWS has about 150 members, and although young white males are in the majority, the different genders, ethnic persuasions, ages and social dysfunctionalities are all well represented.
-Such an organisation serves as a useful microcosm of the broader community*, but, unlike in certain social settings there, nobody gets snubbed or told to go away.
+The VWS has around 150 members, and although young white males are in the majority, the different genders, ethnic persuasions, ages and social dysfunctionalities are all well represented.
+Such an organisation serves as a useful microcosm of the broader community**, but, unlike in certain social settings there, nobody gets snubbed or told to go away.
 (Unless, perhaps, you’re exposed as a latent pyromaniac or you lose the water pump screws.)